-- Undertake extensive research to develop a solid understanding of the Buckinghamshire labour market, how it has been impacted by Covid-19, and the current and future skill needs of the local economy. - Promote and support the Buckinghamshire Skills Show (see Chapter 7) to raise awareness amongst young people of the career opportunities within the local economy. - Produce LMI resources for schools (including presentations, booklets and a video) - Establish the Buckinghamshire Redundancy Taskforce. - Support the development of a new Buckinghamshire Skills Hub website, providing support for job seekers and career changers of all ages. - Increase opportunities for employers and learning providers to meet regularly to discuss skills issues and initiatives, and to share best practice.
+- Undertake extensive research to develop a solid understanding of the Buckinghamshire labour market, how it has been affected by Covid-19 and the current and future skill needs of the local economy. - Promote and support the Buckinghamshire Skills Show (see Chapter 7) to raise awareness amongst young people of the career opportunities within the local economy. - Establish the Buckinghamshire Redundancy Taskforce. - Support the development of a new Buckinghamshire Skills Hub website, providing support for job seekers and career changers of all ages. - Increase opportunities for employers and learning providers to meet regularly to discuss skills issues and initiatives, and to share best practice.